 However, it’s important to remember both the limitations and capabilities of your weapon when choosing an optic.
-The Ruger AR-556 is a lightweight, easily maneuverable, lightning fast rifle.
+The Ruger AR-556 is a lightweight, highly maneuverable, lightning-fast rifle.
 These compact carbines aren’t long-range heroes.

-The .223/5.56 cartridges that the AR-556 shoots are most effective on targets from point-blank range to around 300 yards.
+The .223/5.56 cartridges the AR-556 shoots are most effective on targets from point-blank range to around 300 yards.
 This means you don’t need a high power optic on your rifle.
-In fact, the bulk and weight of a scope with serious magnification will unbalance your weapon and limit its maneuverability.
+In fact, the bulk and weight of a high-magnification scope will unbalance your weapon and limit maneuverability.

 Ultimately, you want a compact, lightweight optic to match your compact, lightweight rifle.